mdkmridul/practical_task_edexa/README.md

 -> POSTMAN collection: https://www.getpostman.com/collections/6f44c2b2e5c7a5ef22c3

--> users are for signup can not be created as authentication was also the part of the task
+-> users are for signup, can not be created by another user as authentication was also the part of the task